Radu-Ioan/TCP-UDP-server/README.md

     unsubscribe <TOPIC>
     If the client enters several times in a row a subscribe command, the last SF value is considered.
-    For disconnect from the server, a subscriber can enter 'exit'.
-Also, when the server gets 'exit' from input, all the clients are informed and are closed.
+    To disconnect from the server, a subscriber can enter 'exit'.
+Also, when the server gets 'exit' from input, all the clients get informed and become closed.
     The upd_client.py is just a demo provider for topics.